-Details of the recurrent related party transactions of revenue nature have been duly disclosed in Note 26 of the Audited Financial Statements for the financial year ended 31 December 2019.
+Details of the recurrent related party transactions of revenue nature have been duly disclosed in Note 27 of the Notes to the Financial Statements for the financial year ended 31 December 2020.

-The Company is proposing to seek a renewal of shareholders' mandate at its forthcoming Annual General Meeting pursuant to paragraph 10.09 of the Bursa Malaysia Securities Berhad's Main Market Listing Requirements for recurrent related party transactions of a revenue or trading nature.
-Details of the proposal are being disclosed in the Circular to Shareholders dated to 27 May 2020.
+The Company is proposing to seek a renewal shareholders' mandate at its forthcoming Annual General Meeting pursuant to paragraph 10.09 of the Bursa Malaysia Securities Berhad's Main Market Listing Requirements for recurrent related party transactions of a revenue or trading nature.
+Details of the proposals are being disclosed in the Circular to Shareholders dated 28 April 2021.